Skip to content

 ping app.mkcontroller.com

-If fails, set the DNS servers
+If it fails, set reliable DNS servers:

 Terminal window